Chart Color Schemes

 Young faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Six schools operate in Young, educating approximately 2,082 students, with typical Australian school conditions (ICSEA: 954) and balanced educational opportunities.
-The schools include three primary, two secondary, and one K-12.
+Six schools operate within Young, educating approximately 2,082 students, with typical Australian school conditions (ICSEA: 954) and balanced educational opportunities.
 The area functions as an education hub with 18.9 school places per 100 residents, significantly above the regional average of 12.5, attracting students from surrounding communities.

 Frequently Asked Questions - Education